 - PI 1 the risk based attendance standard; performance continues to be positive, with the targets having been met for all four categories of incident type.
-The performance is rated as over performance against the tolerance levels (blue). - Average attendance times for Category 1 incidents (the most critical and important of the four categories) is 4 minutes 43 seconds in quarter two, the same figure as per the previous quarter. - Average attendance times for Category 2, 3 and 4 Incident Types remain well within their respective targets: - Category 2 Incident Type: 5 minutes 22 seconds (a decrease of four seconds) the target is under 7 minutes. - Category 3 Incident Type: 4 minutes 55 seconds (a decrease of three seconds) - the target is under 10 minutes. - Category 4 Incident Type: 6 minutes 53 seconds (an increase of twenty four seconds) - the target is under 20 minutes.
+The performance is rated as over performance against the tolerance levels (blue). - Average attendance times for Category 1 incidents (the most critical and important of the four categories) is 4 minutes 43 seconds in quarter three, the same figure as per the previous two quarters. - Average attendance times for Category 2, 3 and 4 Incident Types remain well within their respective targets: - Category 2 Incident Type: 5 minutes 31 seconds (an increase of nine seconds) the target is under 7 minutes. - Category 3 Incident Type: 4 minutes 58 seconds (an increase of three seconds) the target is under 10 minutes. - Category 4 Incident Type: 6 minutes 36 seconds (a decrease of seventeen seconds) the target is under 20 minutes.